Fentanyl Patch Tolerance, Dependence, and Misuse

 While fentanyl patches are considered safe and effective when used as prescribed, fentanyl patch tolerance, dependence, and misuse are possible.
-Learn the difference between tolerance and dependence, and how these things can lead to fentanyl misuse and addiction, in this informational guide from the experts at Zinnia Healing.
+Learn the difference between tolerance and dependence, and how these things can lead to fentanyl misuse and addiction, in this informational guide from the experts at Zinnia Health.

 What Is Fentanyl?

 Fentanyl works much like other opioid drugs.
 Opioids attach to neurons in the central nervous system (the brain and spinal cord) where they interact with neurotransmitters like endorphins, which are responsible for controlling things like stress, sleep, and pain.
 Dopamine and serotonin are just two examples of endorphins that fentanyl can affect.